 Likewise, I believe that the “first resurrection” takes place over time, and includes Jesus, the pretribulation rapture, the resurrection of the two witnesses, and those at the end of the tribulation who had been martyrs for refusing the mark of the beast.

-NOTE: Jason’s view of the first resurrection is skewed to try to protect the pre-trib theory from the force of Rev. 20:4-6.
+NOTE: Jason Hommel’s view of the first resurrection is skewed to try to protect the pre-trib rapture theory from the force of Rev. 20:4-6.
 The first resurrection (Rev. 20:4-6) or the resurrection of the righteous (Lk.
-14:14) is the rapture.
+14:14) is the rapture of the church.
 Such occurs at the seventh trumpet mentioned in Rev. 11:15.